Emotional Granularity: A Guide to Naming Your Feelings

 The Highly Sensitive Connection

+One group that often relates strongly to emotional granularity is highly sensitive people.
 If this description resonates, you may be what Dr. Elaine Aron defines as a Highly Sensitive Person (HSP).
 This trait means your nervous system processes all stimuli more deeply.

 HSPs don’t just notice their own emotions more; they pick up on subtle cues that others miss.
 Your sensitivity isn’t the problem; it’s an asset.
 The work is learning to build the emotion words and skills needed to channel that intensity so it doesn’t lead to dysregulation.